Naturopathy for Thyroid

 It is a butterfly-shaped gland, situated in the front part of your neck, which produces hormones needed for normal metabolism.
 This regulate our metabolic rate and how fast or slow our organs and tissues function.
 Disordered function, therefore, upsets the whole rhythm of the body.

 Dysfunction can cause a number of different symptoms.
 This problems can affect weight, energy levels, appetite and mood; but the effects will be different depending on whether the gland is over-functioning or under functioning.

-Hyperthyroidism is a state of over-activity of the thyroid gland with excessive production of thyroid hormones and an increased metabolic rate – it’s as if the drums that set the rhythm for our bodies have sped up too much and are making everything function too fast.
+Hyperthyroidism is a state of over-activity of the gland with excessive production of hormones and an increased metabolic rate – it’s as if the drums that set the rhythm for our bodies have sped up too much and are making everything function too fast.
 Symptoms of hyperthyroidism can include: